Diocese of Oca (Asia Minor)

-Oca is a former Ancient city and bishopric in present Anatolia (Asiatic Turkey), restored as a Latin titular see.
+Oca is an ancient city and bishopric in present-day Anatolia (Asiatic Turkey), restored as a Latin titular see.

 Its site is located in Biga district of Çanakkale Province.

 Ancient history

 Oca was a city in the Roman province of Hellespontus, in Asia Minor.

 It was a bishopric, suffragan of the Metropolitan Archdiocese of Cyzicus.

 Titular see

 It was nominally restored as a Latin titular bishopric of the lowest (Episcopal) rank in 1933.